Michaelpalacce/Server/README.md

 - Look for more information here: https://www.npmjs.com/package/node-pty?activeTab=readme

 #Known Bugs:
-- When uploading files while loading a directory the position counter will be messed up and files may not be 100% correct, a refresh will fix it
+- When doing file operations before the folder has been loaded may result into some files not being loaded
 - Cannot detect if you are moving a folder inside itself, so you cant do this:

         /